-Hands On: Try welding at 3, 10, 25 Ws of energy.
-Stay at max length, and make sure you have a sharp welding electrode.
-(Orion 150s was used here)
+Hands On: Try welding at 5, 7.5, 10 Ws of energy.
+Make sure you have a sharp welding electrode.

-WELD ENERGY VS. WELD LENGTH (OR TIME)
+ENERGY VS. TIME

-What happens if the length (time/duration) of the weld is adjusted?
+What happens if the time/duration of the weld is adjusted?
 As can be seen in the figures below, the weld time controls the size of the pulse to a smaller extent then the energy.
 It also controls the smoothness of the weld puddle.
 Because the smoothness of the weld spot is also related to the internal stress of the weld joint - a smoother weld will have less stress.
-It is recommended that the user keep the weld length at the max time for most applications.
-The left image was welded at 25 Ws with 3, 7, 11, and 15ms weld length.
-The right image was welded at 75 Ws with 20, 40, and 60ms weld length.
+It is recommended that the user keep the weld time at max time for most applications.
+The top image was welded (on an Orion 150s) at 25 Ws with 0, 2, 4, 8ms weld time.
+The bottom image was welded (on an Orion 150s) at 75 Ws with 10, 20, 50ms weld length.